av-rel/tpm/README.md

 ## Description

-TPM is a pixel renderer to be formatted and saved to image format or also be used for rendering images in Canvas like SDL or HTML Canvas (using Wasm)
+TPM is a pixel renderer to be formatted and saved to image format or also be used for rendering images in Canvas like SDL or HTML Canvas (using wasm)

 ## Perks
-- Pure c
+* Pure C
-- No standard library
-- Can be used by any std version of c
+* No use of any C lib
-- Able to draw different geometrical shapes
+* Able to draw different geometrical shapes
+* Can be saved as:
+    * JPG
+    * PNG
+    * BMP

+---

 ## Example
 ```c